The queue starts at the intersection of Johnston Terrace and the Royal Mile. It then proceeds around The Hub to the Castle Esplanade.

 No smoking or vaping in the Tattoo arena.

-A selection of blankets, clothing and ponchos are available to purchase at our kiosk on the esplanade or alternatively our shop on Cockburn Street.
+A selection of blankets, clothing and ponchos are available to purchase at our kiosk on the esplanade or alternatively The Tattoo shop on 1 Cockburn Street.

 There are special arrangements for coaches bringing people to see the Tattoo to minimise congestion.
 As at any other time of year, coaches may be parked on Regent Road, but the following additional streets have also been reserved for coach parking: